Marchev-Science/case-ai-digital-creator/guide.md

 *(Don’t be discouraged if FFmpeg’s learning curve is steep – even experienced devs tinker a lot.
 The n8n template for quote videos proves it’s doable: they generated 9:16 videos with text and music via FFmpeg on local n8n.
 Use their approach as inspiration and feel free to search for “FFmpeg overlay text video” for syntax help.
 Once it works the first time, you’re golden.)*

-## Step 4: Formatting for Reels, TikTok, YouTube Shorts
+## Formatting for Reels, TikTok, YouTube Shorts

 By design, we’ve been targeting the vertical format all along.
 But let’s explicitly ensure we meet the requirements of the platforms: